aayush2710/Intro-to-AI-and-ML/README.md

 # Intro-to-AI-and-ML
-This repository contains my codes for course - Intro to AI&ML by Dr GVV.
+EE1390 - Introduction to AI & ML

 For personal reference only!